Piper Sandler Increases Cisco Systems (NASDAQ:CSCO) Price Target to $49.00

-Cisco Systems (NASDAQ:CSCO – Get Rating) had its price objective raised by research analysts at Piper Sandler from $47.00 to $49.00 in a research note issued to investors on Tuesday, The Fly reports.
-Piper Sandler’s price objective indicates a potential upside of 0.25% from the company’s current price.
+Cisco Systems (NASDAQ:CSCO – Get Rating) had its price target boosted by investment analysts at Piper Sandler from $47.00 to $49.00 in a research report issued on Tuesday, The Fly reports.
+Piper Sandler’s price objective would indicate a potential upside of 4.48% from the stock’s current price.

-A number of other analysts have also recently commented on CSCO.
-Bank of America restated a “buy” rating and set a $52.00 price target on shares of Cisco Systems in a research note on Wednesday, November 16th.
-Rosenblatt Securities dropped their price target on shares of Cisco Systems from $53.00 to $51.00 and set a “neutral” rating on the stock in a research note on Thursday, November 17th.
-Morgan Stanley increased their target price on shares of Cisco Systems from $48.00 to $52.00 and gave the stock an “equal weight” rating in a research note on Tuesday, December 13th.
-TheStreet upgraded shares of Cisco Systems from a “c+” rating to a “b-” rating in a research note on Monday, November 28th.
-Finally, StockNews.com upgraded shares of Cisco Systems from a “buy” rating to a “strong-buy” rating in a research note on Friday, December 23rd.
-One equities research analyst has rated the stock with a sell rating, nine have issued a hold rating, ten have assigned a buy rating and one has issued a strong buy rating to the company.
-According to MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average target price of $53.95.
+Other equities research analysts also recently issued reports about the company.
+TheStreet upgraded Cisco Systems from a “c+” rating to a “b-” rating in a report on Monday, November 28th.
+Rosenblatt Securities lowered their price target on Cisco Systems from $53.00 to $51.00 and set a “neutral” rating for the company in a report on Thursday, November 17th.
+StockNews.com upgraded Cisco Systems from a “buy” rating to a “strong-buy” rating in a report on Friday, December 23rd.
+Bank of America reiterated a “buy” rating and issued a $52.00 price target on shares of Cisco Systems in a report on Wednesday, November 16th.
+Finally, Morgan Stanley boosted their price target on Cisco Systems from $48.00 to $52.00 and gave the company an “equal weight” rating in a report on Tuesday, December 13th.
+One analyst has rated the stock with a sell rating, nine have issued a hold rating, ten have issued a buy rating and one has issued a strong buy rating to the company.
+According to MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average target price of $53.95.

 Institutional Investors Weigh In On Cisco Systems

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Syverson Strege & Co grew its stake in shares of Cisco Systems by 68.9% during the 2nd quarter.
-Syverson Strege & Co now owns 591 shares of the network equipment provider’s stock worth $25,000 after purchasing an additional 241 shares during the period.
-My Personal CFO LLC acquired a new stake in Cisco Systems in the 4th quarter valued at $27,000.
-Iron Horse Wealth Management LLC grew its stake in Cisco Systems by 328.1% in the 2nd quarter.
-Iron Horse Wealth Management LLC now owns 655 shares of the network equipment provider’s stock valued at $28,000 after acquiring an additional 502 shares during the period.
-Johnson Midwest Financial LLC grew its stake in Cisco Systems by 189.7% in the 2nd quarter.
-Johnson Midwest Financial LLC now owns 678 shares of the network equipment provider’s stock valued at $29,000 after acquiring an additional 444 shares during the period.
-Finally, Steward Financial Group LLC grew its stake in Cisco Systems by 49.5% in the 2nd quarter.
-Steward Financial Group LLC now owns 788 shares of the network equipment provider’s stock valued at $33,000 after acquiring an additional 261 shares during the period.
-Institutional investors and hedge funds own 71.10% of the company’s stock.
+Several hedge funds have recently bought and sold shares of the business.
+Great West Life Assurance Co.
+Can acquired a new position in Cisco Systems in the 3rd quarter worth about $246,529,000.
+Vanguard Group Inc. increased its position in Cisco Systems by 1.5% in the 3rd quarter.
+Vanguard Group Inc. now owns 377,757,324 shares of the network equipment provider’s stock worth $15,110,293,000 after purchasing an additional 5,586,273 shares during the last quarter.
+Renaissance Technologies LLC increased its position in Cisco Systems by 4,090.1% in the 2nd quarter.
+Renaissance Technologies LLC now owns 5,359,105 shares of the network equipment provider’s stock worth $228,512,000 after purchasing an additional 5,231,205 shares during the last quarter.
+Federated Hermes Inc. increased its position in Cisco Systems by 3,370.0% in the 2nd quarter.
+Federated Hermes Inc. now owns 5,371,625 shares of the network equipment provider’s stock worth $229,047,000 after purchasing an additional 5,216,825 shares during the last quarter.
+Finally, National Bank of Canada FI increased its position in Cisco Systems by 265.5% in the 3rd quarter.
+National Bank of Canada FI now owns 6,320,850 shares of the network equipment provider’s stock worth $253,082,000 after purchasing an additional 4,591,715 shares during the last quarter.
+71.10% of the stock is owned by hedge funds and other institutional investors.

 About Cisco Systems